kwanyeelin/kwanyeelin.github.io/_pages/project.md

 ---
 layout: page
-title: Project
+title: Industry
 permalink: /project/
 description: I am interested in the application of 3D technique in industry.
-During the past years,  I led the research and development of 3D Perceiving Platform in industry.
+During the years in industry,  I led the research and development of 3D Perceiving Platform in industry.
 Based on the platform, we delivered 30+ mass-produced projects for commercial uses.
 nav: true
 nav_order: 3
 display_categories: []